So, you are stuck at home with all the time in the world?

-Blade, motor and gear set are positioned at an angle that provides the best rpm.
+The blade, motor, and gear set are positioned at an angle that provides the best rpm.
 This gear has 80%-90% efficiency.

 What is a worm drive circular saw?

 Worm drive circular saw uses worm gear, which consists of a straightened metal and a gear wheel.
 The worm has adjustable efficiency.
-They are 49% efficient at 300:1 ratio and 90% efficient at 5:1.
-For this reason has very much wide application in the industry, including these saws.
+They are 49% efficient at a 300:1 ratio and 90% efficient at 5:1.
+For this reason has very wide application in the industry, including these saws.

 Worm Drive Vs Hypoid Saw

 Both Hypoid and Worm Drive saw have similarities and differences.
 Their differences make it suitable for a different line of work, where their similarities complement each other.

 The basic difference they have is the obvious gear system.
 These two use different types of gear.
 One uses Hypoid gear another uses Worm gear.
 Thanks to the Hypoid saw’s gear Hypoid saw makes much less noise than its counterpart.